All Scheduled Dates

 ELIGIBILITY

-Pre-requisite: Trauma-Informed Supervision is open to learners who have completed the Academy course, Foundations of Care.
-Participants who have completed a different multi-session course at the Academy (such as CBRT, Connecting Through Art & Creative Expression, Motivational Interviewing Foundations, or Understanding Grief and Loss) may also be considered.
+Pre-requisite: Trauma-Informed Supervision is open to supervisors who have completed the Academy course, Foundations of Care, or other multi-session courses at the Academy, such as Deep Roots: Practices to Heal Complex Trauma, CBRT, Connecting Through Art & Creative Expression, Motivational Interviewing Foundations, or Understanding Grief and Loss.

 This course is especially designed for those who hold supervisory roles in NYC non-profit care settings, including supervisors of Peers and Community Health Workers.